 Golden State Warriors star Stephen Curry involved in multi-car crash

-Golden State Warriors star Stephen Curry was involved in a multi-vehicle crash Highway 24 in Oakland, Calif. on Friday morning but escaped unscathed.
+Golden State Warriors star Stephen Curry was involved in a multi-vehicle crash on Highway 24 in Oakland, California, on Friday morning but escaped unscathed.

 California Highway Police told KGO-TV that Curry was driving westbound on the Oakland side of the Caldecott Tunnel around 9 a.m. local time when he was hit twice.

-The spokesman said a car spun out, hitting Curry’s black Porsche before he was hit a second time when a car rear-ended him.
+A police spokesman said a car spun out, hitting Curry’s black Porsche before he was hit a second time when a car rear-ended him.

 No injuries were reported.